jfroelich/rss-reader/docs/dom-filters.md

-# anchor-format-filter
-Removes anchor elements that play a formatting role instead of a functional inter-linking role.
-Essentially, any anchor that is missing an href attribute is non-functional and is presumed to be used for some other purpose.

-When rendering a document in an embedded context where several pieces of information have been removed, the roles of various elements change, such that there is no longer a need to retain some elements, because after applying a series of other filters, those elements devolve in meaning into basic containers.
-Kind of like a useless span.
-In that sense, this filter is essentially just a special case of the set of filters that are concerned with removing useless elements.
-I special-cased this pass over the content because of the peculiarity regarding anchor href values.

-Watch out for filter order when using this filter in combination with other filters that affect href values.
-For example, the filter that removes anchors that contain the javascript: protocol in the href attribute value.
-If that other filter is designed to only empty out the href value or remove the attribute but retain the element, then filter order matters, and this filter should occur after that filter.

-## Params
-* document {Document} the document to mutate

 # anchor-script-filter
 This filter removes certain anchor elements that appear to be *script-related*.
 An anchor is deemed script-related if, for example, if has an HREF attribute value that contains the JavaScript protocol.